FIWARE/tutorials.NGSI-LD/docs/working-with-@context.md

 -   The [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) which will receive requests using [NGSI-LD](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/rep/NGSI-LD/NGSI-LD/raw/master/spec/updated/generated/full_api.json)
 -   The underlying [MongoDB](https://www.mongodb.com/) database:
-    -   Used by the Orion Context Broker to hold context data information such as data entities, subscriptions and registrations
+    -   Used by the Orion Context Broker to hold context data information such as subscriptions, registrations and the current state of data entities.
 -   An HTTP **Web-Server** which offers static `@context` files defining the context entities within the system.
 -   The **Tutorial Application** does the following:
     -   Acts as set of dummy [agricultural IoT devices](https://github.com/FIWARE/tutorials.IoT-Sensors/tree/NGSI-LD)